 He started his teaching career at Fairleigh Dickinson University, Teaneck, NJ in 2003 as a lecturer.
 Besides his teaching duty, he also served as the program coordinator of the Civil Engineering Technology program.
 He was heavily involved in ABET accreditation preparation efforts and several K-12 outreach projects.

-Dr. Oncul has been serving as an ABET Program Evaluator (PEV) since 2012.
+Dr. Kaplan has been serving as an ABET Program Evaluator (PEV) since 2012.
 He has completed several accreditation visits in the US.
 He also serves as the Coordinator for the Construction Engineering Program.